 I write features, briefs, and longform stories about food, culture, and food systems for a diverse range of magazines and newspapers in Canada and the United States, including The Globe and Mail, The Walrus, National Geographic, Maclean's Magazine and Modern Farmer.
-I'm the acquiring editor of non-fiction at Goose Lane Editions, Canada's oldest independent publishing house, and the local food columnist on CBC Radio Information Morning in Fredericton.
-The thread binding all that together is a love of building community, starting meaningful conversations, and telling stories that risk being lost in the clamour of modern media.
+Most recently I was an acquiring editor of non-fiction at Goose Lane Editions, Canada's oldest independent publishing house, and the local food columnist on CBC Radio Information Morning in Fredericton.

-In past lives I edited and wrote cultural features for the 2010 Vancouver Olympic Games as well as Maclean's Magazine's higher education platform OnCampus, and in 2012 I founded and managed a stellar editorial team for the now-defunct OpenFile Vancouver.
+In past lives I edited for the 2010 Vancouver Olympic Games and Maclean's Magazine's higher education platform OnCampus, and in 2012 I founded and managed a stellar community-based editorial team for the now-defunct OpenFile Vancouver.
 I've studied journalism at Carleton University, French as a second language at Université Laval, international affairs at Bard College, and graduated with a professional culinary diploma from Northwest Culinary Academy in 2012.

-In early 2017, I received an Access Copyright Marian Hebb Research Grant, which will support the travel, research and reporting for a piece of longform journalism.
-Work on that project is ongoing, and I'm looking forward to bringing it to life.
+In 2017, I received an Access Copyright Marian Hebb Research Grant that supported the travel, research, and reporting for a piece of longform journalism that ran April 2018 in Report on Business.

 Powered by Squarespace